 History of STEM in Australia

 Besides performance, a study by the Australian Council of Learned Academies found that Year 12 participation in STEM subjects has been declining for years.
 Between 1992 and 2010, the percentage of Year 12 students enrolling for biology fell from 35% to 24%, physics from 21% to 14%, and mathematics from 77% to 72%.
-The country also experienced sporadic IT skill shortages due to a lack of interest in computing.
+Australia also experienced sporadic IT skill shortages due to a lack of interest in computing.

 In response to these issues, the Australian government took big steps in 2015 to improve student participation and learning outcomes.
 They established projects such as: